pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

     * Since 4.0.5.

-  * Number of GPU layers: It's the number of GPU layers utilized by the language model.
+  * Number of GPU layers: It's the number of GPU layers used when generating embeddings.
 Use with `plugins = 'language_model/knn'`.

     * Since 4.0.5.